Purchasing process

 Additional information

-The NHS Pharmaceutical QA Committee produced documents about the quality assessment of unlicensed medicines (2016), and overlabelling and provision of translated information for imported unlicensed medicines (2018).
-These documents will not be updated, however they still have valid content that can assist with risk management and local decision making.
+The NHS Pharmaceutical QA Committee produced a document about overlabelling and provision of translated information for imported unlicensed medicines (2018).
+This document will not be updated, however it still has valid content that can assist with risk management and local decision making.

 Update history